Updated: Dec 21, 2021

 While I haven't used my first aid equipment on a trail

 yet (knock on wood), the whole point of it is to have it for emergency situations.
-If you happen to slip and scrape a knee or move a bush aside that cuts your hand, it's so much better to clean it off and put a bandaid on it now, then 4 hours later when it's covered in dirt and crap.
+If you happen to slip and scrape a knee or move a bush aside that cuts your hand, it's so much better to clean it off and put a bandaid on it now, than 4 hours later when it's covered in dirt and crap.

 I'm not saying you need a full-blown medical kit, but some bandaids, Neosporin, and Ibuprofen is not going to take up too much space in your bag.